ninadicara/Epicosm/README.md

   --start_db     Start the MongoDB daemon in this folder, but don't run any Epicosm processes.
   --stop         Stop all Epicosm processes.
   --shutdown_db  Stop all Epicosm processes and shut down MongoDB.
-  --log          Create a logfile rather than printing progress to console.
+  --log          Create a logfile rather than printing progress to terminal.
 ```

+Examples
-Example of single harvest:
+A single harvest:
-`./epicosm --harvest`
+`python epicosm.py --harvest`

-Example iterated harvest in background, with a renewed user_list:
+Harvest once a week, with a renewed user_list:
-`nohup ./epicosm --harvest --refresh --repeat &`
+`python epicosm.py --harvest --refresh --repeat 7`

+Harvests can take a few hours per thousand users - connection and traffic dependent.
+In order to run processes in the background, we recommend starting a `tmux` session, starting the process appended with an ampersand `&` to put it into the background, and detaching the `tmux` session.
+Putting the process into `tmux` is required if you are running a repeated session.

 ### 4 Natural Language Processing (Sentiment analysis)